Mass media in Armenia

 The mass media in Armenia refers to mass media outlets based in Armenia.
 Television, magazines, and newspapers are all operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
-Armenia's press freedoms improved considerably following 2018's Velvet Revolution.
+Armenia's press freedoms improved considerably following the 2018 Velvet Revolution.

 The Constitution of Armenia guarantees freedom of speech, yet media freedom remains restricted, among threats of violence, strong political inferences, and expensive defamation lawsuits.
-Armenia ranks 51st in the 2022 Press Freedom Index report compiled by Reporters Without Borders, leading in the South Caucasus region, and ranking between Gambia and Suriname.
+Armenia ranks 49th in the 2023 Press Freedom Index report compiled by Reporters Without Borders, leading in the South Caucasus region, and ranking between Gambia and Suriname.

 Legislative framework

 Article 27 of the Constitution of Armenia guarantees freedom of speech and freedom of the press.
 The Constitution also guarantees the "Freedom of mass media and other means of mass information shall be guaranteed" and that "The state shall guarantee the existence and activities of an independent and public radio and television service.

 Article 47 of the Constitution of Armenia prohibits incitement to national, racial and religious hatred, propaganda of violence.
 The Constitution also establishes the right to seek, receive, convey and disseminate information and provide foreigners with the same rights to information as citizens.
 Yet, law is most often unevenly applied or completely disapplicated.

 Criminal liability for defamation was eliminated in 2010, but the civil code established high monetary penalties, up to 2,000 times the minimum salary.

 A draft amendment that would make online media liable for defamatory comments was put forward in 2014; it was postponed sine die after domestic and international criticisms.

 Specialized media laws include the Telecommunication Law and the Law on Television and Radio Broadcasting.
 The latter guarantees right to freedom of selection, production and broadcast of TV and radio programme and forbids censorship (Article 4).
 It also establishes the Public TV and Radio Company as a state enterprise with special status (Article 28); its management body is the Public TV Council, composed of 5 members appointed by the President.
 The same law establishes the National Commission of Television and Radio (NCTR) as an independent agency for the regulation of licensing and monitoring of private TV and radio companies (Article 37).